Categories

 - Is it sludge from a wastewater treatment plant?
 Or another waste stream, like lake weeds?

-- And do you want to bring the waste to us or would you like us to pick it up?
+- And do you want to bring the waste to us, or have us engage one of our preferred transport operators?

 What is Vermicast?